 The right-of-way for pedestrians is controlled by New Hampshire RSA 265:39.
 The rules related to a pedestrian walking along a street are somewhat complex.
 When walking along a roadway, a pedestrian must always use a sidewalk if one is available.
 If there is no sidewalk, the pedestrian must walk along the shoulder as far away from the roadway as possible.
 When there is no shoulder, a walker may walk on the road but must stay as far from the center line as safely possible.

 Things work a little differently where crosswalks are concerned.
 According to New Hampshire RSA 265:35, pedestrians generally have the right-of-way in marked or unmarked intersections unless a motorist has a green light.
 While pedestrians have a lot of leeway in crossing the road, the statute prohibits suddenly entering a roadway when it might constitute a hazard.

-Common Injuries In A Pedestrian Accident
+Common Injuries in a Pedestrian Accident in New Hampshire

-The ways the human body can sustain injury are limitless.
+The ways the human body can sustain personal injuries are limitless.
 Following a pedestrian accident, you could sustain a wide array of injuries and medical conditions.
 Some injuries – like broken bones – are often noticeable immediately.
 However, other injuries are slow to develop and can take time to fully manifest.
 Common injuries following a pedestrian accident include:

 - Traumatic brain injuries

 - Internal bleeding